hpherzog/websrv/README.md

-websrv - real-time web playground
+webSrv - real-time web playground
 =================================

-You can build a web and websocket test environment very fast. websrv is built on top of the well known npm modules express and ws.
+You can build a web and WebSocket test environment very fast. webSrv is built on top of the well known npm modules express and ws.

-Set up server
+Set up Server
 -------------

 ```js